 When to Run!

-Well, they say not to stick your d*ck in crazy, but look, sometimes we can’t help it!
-Or – more often – you can’t tell she’s crazy until later… unless you have the insider information, which we’ve got here!
-Does any of these sound like her?
+Well, they say not to get involved in crazy, but look, sometimes we can’t help it!
+Or – more often – you can’t tell they’re crazy until later… unless you have the insider information, which we’ve got here!
+Does any of these sound like your partner?

-…Especially passive aggressive status updates that are aimed at *someone* but who…?
+…Especially passive aggressive posts that are aimed at *someone* but who…?
 Is it you?
-Some friend she’s fallen out with?
+Some friend they’ve fallen out with?
 Who knows…

-“Sarah is sick of everything and just wants to scream!!!”
+“So sick of everything and just want to scream!”

-She’ll have the “U ok hun?” couple of replies but that’s about it.
-Oh and you’ll also have the odd “Chillin with ma besties eeeee! <3 <3 <3” from her, or a zillion selfies with her dog or cat… This girl screams needy.
+They’ll have the “U ok hun?” couple of replies but that’s about it.
+Oh and you’ll also have the odd “Chillin with the buds” post, or a zillion selfies with their dog or cat… This person screams needy.
 And that screams… You.
 Need.
 To.
 Run.

 Arguments over strange, insignificant things

-Does she flip her lid over weird stuff?
-Like if you bought her roses instead of lilies and she burst into tears because it was the wrong ones – even if you had no idea and had never even bought her flowers before?
-Or maybe you cleaned the shower before you cleaned the sink and she started going off, “That’s not the way you do it OMG I can’t believe you!”
+Do they flip their lid over weird stuff?
+Like if you bought them a ticket to a gig but they immediately start going crazy because it’s on the wrong day of the week, or they hate the support act, or the venue…?
+Or maybe you cleaned the shower before you cleaned the sink and they start going off, “That’s not the way you do it OMG I can’t believe you!”

 You know, things that make you go hmmmm (as the song says!).

-While this sort of behaviour can be explained if her period is on its way (that’s PMS for you), if it’s all the time then it’s just not normal – a high indicator of emotional instability.
+While this sort of behaviour can be explained if they’re going through a bit of a stressful time, but if it’s all the time then it’s just not normal – a high indicator of emotional instability.
 If you aren’t already invested in the relationship, then make a dash for it and run.

 This one is an easy one to miss at first – however the warning signs are usually clear.
-She says that she hates drama?
+Do they say they hate drama?
 How many people do you know in your life currently that have “drama”?
 Just what exactly is that drama?
-Generally, you’ll find the woman that hates drama in fact, attracts drama – everywhere she goes, simply by the way that she is.
+Generally, you’ll find the people that “hate drama” in fact, attract drama – everywhere they go, simply by the way that they are.

-If you want to have to deal with crazy ex boyfriends, her so called “friends” stealing things from her, her getting in a fight with you and just disappearing all weekend, etc., etc. then be our guest – don’t say we didn’t warn you, because we said RUN!
+If you want to have to deal with their crazy exs, their so called “friends” stealing things from them, getting in a fight with you and just disappearing all weekend, etc., etc. then be our guest – don’t say we didn’t warn you, because we said RUN!

-“Did I see you look at that woman’s breasts walking past?”
-“It looked like you were flirting with Emily.”
+“Did you just check that person out?”
+“It looked like you were flirting with Jo.”
 “I need to have access to your phone so I can check you’re not texting anyone else.”

 What in the holy heck, Batman?!
 This is not normal behaviour.
-Yes, if you always go out of your way to check out women on the street while you’re walking with her it might be an issue.
-Maybe if you actually were flirting with Emily and you had intent or flirt a lot there might be an issue.
-And no there is never any reason to hand over your passwords or access!
-Your phone and accounts are your personal headspace – if you want to tell her about mundane conversations you’re having with your mum or interesting ones with your best mates that’s up to you.
-She doesn’t need to read everything herself.
+Yes, if you always go out of your way to check out people on the street while you’re walking with them it might be an issue.
+Maybe if you actually were flirting with Jo and you had intent or flirt a lot there might be an issue.
+And no, there is never any reason to hand over your passwords or access!
+Your phone and accounts are your personal head space – if you want to tell your partner about mundane conversations you’re having with your mum or interesting ones with your best mates that’s up to you.
+They don’t need to read everything themselves.

-On the other hand, of course, if you are cheating, well then… hey buddy, maybe own up.
+On the other hand, of course, if you are cheating, well then… hey, maybe own up.

-Maybe you’ve built up this image of yourself on Instagram that shows you as a beach loving, champagne guzzling jetsetter – but really you only do that a few times a year for a couple of weekends when you’re blowing off steam.
-Or perhaps she just has this idea in her head of who you are and it doesn’t match up with your real self.
-This image is probably the “dream man” she has conjured in her head (and of course you’re him, duh!).
-Either way, if you are not the man that she believes you to be – and if she’s not interested in the real you – then it’s time to ruuuuun!
-You want a girl that’s interested in you for who you truly are.
+Maybe you’ve built up this image of yourself on Instagram that shows you as a beach loving, champagne guzzling jet setter – but really you only do that a few times a year for a couple of weekends when you’re blowing off steam.
+Or perhaps they just have this idea in their head of who you are and it doesn’t match up with your real self.
+This image is probably the “dream partner” they have conjured in their head (and of course you’re it, duh!).
+Either way, if you are not the person that they believe you to be – and if they’re not interested in the real you – then it’s time to ruuuuun!
+You want a person that’s interested in you for who you truly are.

-Discover the perfect advice on how to break up with any one of these potential nightmare women in our quick quiz.
+Discover the perfect advice on how to break up with any one of these potential nightmares in our quick quiz.

 Why Are You Back in This Situation Again?
 Stop Repeating the Same Mistakes!

 This again.
 You promised this wouldn’t happen again.
 And yet here you are.
-Different girl, same problems.
+Different person, same problems.
 How could you be so dumb?
 Why didn’t you learn last time?
-Did you use our quick quiz to find out the best way to break up with this girl?
+Did you use our quick quiz to find out the best way to break up with this one?

-So it’s time to break up with your girl.
-Your friends were a little surprised (or not surprised) when you made a play for her – “ha, she reminds me of [ex’s name here]”.
-You though she was freaking amazing.
-Until she wasn’t.
-Until she was just like your ex.
-And the same reason things didn’t work out with your ex is the same reasons it’s not working out with her.
+So it’s time to break up with your partner.
+Your friends were a little surprised (or not surprised) when you made a play for them – “ha, they remind me of [your other ex’s name here]”.
+You thought your partner was freaking amazing.
+Until they weren’t.
+Until they were just like your ex.
+And the same reason things didn’t work out with your ex is the same reasons it’s not working out with this person.

 It’s time to break up.
 You know that.
-But how do you stop from falling into the same lady-traps next time?
-Let’s take a look at how to identify your next would-be ex-girlfriend before you commit to the wrong girl – again!
+But how do you stop from falling into the same traps again next time?
+Let’s take a look at how to identify your next would-be ex before you commit to the wrong person – again!

 Identify common personality traits.

-What is it about these girls that you keep going for?
-Is it that she walks a different path to the rest of the world?
-You can’t resist a round booty in a tight dress?
-Maybe you’re one who loves to “save” girls you think need saving.
+What is it about these people that you keep going for?
+Is it that they walk a different path to the rest of the world?
+You can’t resist a good dresser with a hot body?
+Maybe you’re one who loves to “save” people you think need saving.

-The commonalities between the girls you keep going for, even though that’s what draws you to them, may well be what is always going to be their downfall in your relationship.
-Identifying these traits and deciding to just keep it casual with the next girl like this (or not even go there at all) is going to save you the trauma next time around.
+The commonalities between the people you keep going for, even though that’s what draws you to them, may well be what is always going to be their downfall in your relationship.
+Identifying these traits and deciding to just keep it casual with the next one like this (or not even go there at all!) is going to save you the trauma next time around.